YirongMao/torch2trt/README.md

 This forked version shows how to add a new tensorrt plugin.

-You can find hwo to add a custom plugin:  [flattenconcat] (https://github.com/YirongMao/TensorRT-Custom-Plugin).
+You can find hwo to add a custom plugin:  [flattenconcat](https://github.com/YirongMao/TensorRT-Custom-Plugin).
 I will detail how to transfer this plugin from pytorch to tensorrt.

 (1) create a class from torch.nn.Module